ujjwalsharmaIITB/english-hindi-bidirectional-mt-system/README.md

 `bash LLMs/mBART/deployment/deploy.sh`

-Note that models are translated using ctranslate2 and needs to be present before running the deployment scrpit
+Note that models are translated using ctranslate2 and needs to be present before running the deployment script